DeloitteAU/react-habitat/readme-in-es5.md

 ## Compatibility

 - Supports Browsers IE9+ and all the evergreens.
+(IE9-11 will require an "Object.assign" pollyfill)
 - ES5, ES6/7 & TypeScript
 - React v15 and up